 O.K.
 Back in days of yore, late ‘70’s to be exact, when this product was first developed and the distinction between seeds and grains was a bit fuzzier, ‘Multigrain’ had a sort of cachet that trumped dictionary P.C.
 At least it sounded better than “Seedy Tempeh” or “Milli-rice Tempeh”.
 So, who knew from gluten in those days, or how an innocent word like ‘grain’ could get all tangled up with it?
 If we’d known then what we know… but let’s not go there, too depressing.

-Now that you can’t recycle it, I’m trying to reduce the amount of plastic I use.
+I’m trying to reduce the amount of plastic I use.
 Can I recycle Surata’s tofu packages?

 I don’t live near you guys.
 Should I just continue throwing Surata tofu containers in the trash?

 Not necessarily.
 Check with your local Waste Management company, which may occasionally hold a ’round up’ of plastics.
 You can bring in your containers and other plastics with a recycle label of 2, 4, or 5 for purposes of recycling.
-In Lane County, the next round up will be September 30, 2018 at the Glenwood Transfer Station between 10 AM and 2 PM.
+Again, make sure the film on the top edges of the tofu packages is trimmed off.